 While dog bites can happen for many reasons, most puppies bite out of fear aggression.
-Humans can inherit a tendency to be anxious, and so can dogs, but the environment, life experience, and breed tendencies also play a role.
+Just like humans, dogs can inherit a tendency to be anxious, but the dog's environment, life experience, and breed tendencies also play a role.
 That can lead to scared puppies that react with aggression to frightening events.

 Poor socialization increases the potential for all kinds of aggression later in life.
 Shy puppies and dogs that never played with other dogs typically act fine until a first fight, which often arises out of fear or from being accidentally hurt as a result of play aggression.
 Thereafter, shy dogs inflict hard, dangerous bites because they never learned how to hold back and how to inhibit their bite.